Charlie May Simon

 Charlie May Simon’s third husband (she was widowed and divorced before marrying a third time), John Gould Fletcher, was an established writer before meeting Charlie May Simon.
 In their 14-year marriage, his career took priority, though they each continued writing.
 Simon’s legacy, however, has lasted longer than she may have imagined through the annual statewide children’s writing competition in her name.
 She also outlived John Gould Fletcher by 27 years.

-They lived in a house called “Johnswood” that was designated as a national historic landmark and under consideration to be made open to the public.
+They lived in a house called “Johnswood” (Charlie May Simon authored a book with the same title) that was designated as a national historic landmark and under consideration to be made open to the public.
 (The address is 10314 Cantrell Road, near the western border of Little Rock.)
 Since that has not happened, we suggest visiting the library named for her husband in the meantime, the John Gould Fletcher Library (Little Rock).